Last Updated on January 13, 2023

 5 Tips to Save Money Booking Your Next Hotel Room

-Why did you end up paying $100 more per night for that hotel stay than your friend, who was a guest at the same property just a few days earlier?
+Why did you end up paying $100 more per night for that hotel stay in Belgium than your friend, who was a guest at the same property just a few days earlier?
 It’s not uncommon, according to Mike Heflin, the senior vice president of the hotels division at Travel Leaders Group, a network of 50,000 travel agents.

 “Hotel prices and the perks you get can vary wildly depending on how you book,” he said.
 There are, however, ways to hone in on a deal and save some money.
 Here are some of Mr. Heflin’s best tips to do just that.
 The New York Times